top of page

 • JULIE WHITE

-From wartime airfield to the birthplace of the Formula One World Championship, Silverstone is a truly iconic motorsport destination.
+From wartime airfield to the birthplace of the Formula 1 World Championship, Silverstone Museum celebrates a truly iconic motorsport destination.

-Blue and yellow race car and motorcycle displayed in a museum.
-Racing images on backdrop, well-lit, with checkered pattern wall.
+Blue and yellow race car and motorcycle displayed in Silverstone museum and visitor experience.
+Racing images on backdrop, well-lit, with checkered pattern wall. this is the brand visitor centre for the silverstone race track brand

-Race cars speed around a track's curve, viewed from a covered grandstand with spectators.
-Blue and green colors dominate the scene.
+Race cars speed around Silverstone's Luffield corner, viewed from a covered grandstand with spectators.
+Blue and green colours dominate the scene.

 Silverstone is one of the most historic and renowned motorsport race circuits in the world.
 Located near the village of Silverstone in Northamptonshire, England, it has hosted various motorsport events for over 75 years, making it an integral part of the motorsport landscape.

-Map of a race circuit with labeled sections: grandstands, enclosures, and zones.
+Map of Silverstone race circuit with labeled sections: grandstands, enclosures, and zones.
 Various colors denote viewing areas and walking routes.

-A person in a red coat walks near a modern museum building under a cloudy sky.
+A person in a red coat walks near the modern museum building for the Silverstone Museum, under a cloudy sky.
 Green grass and a Union Jack mural are visible.

-The recently opened Silverstone Museum, sitting at the main entrance to the race circuit, provides context and a fascinating day out for the racing enthusiast and is a fantastic addition to the tourism scene in the area.
+The Silverstone Museum, sitting at the main entrance to the race circuit, provides context and a fascinating day out for any racing enthusiast and is a welcome addition to the tourism scene in the area.

 Visiting the Silverstone Museum: What to Expect